 We have not entered into any off-balance sheet arrangements and do not have any holdings in variable interest entities.

 Recent Accounting Pronouncements

-See discussion of recently issued accounting pronouncements and the potential effect of that new guidance on MedAvail in Note 5 in the Consolidated Financial Statements presented in Item 8 of this Annual Report on Form 10-K.
+See discussion of recently issued accounting pronouncements and the potential effect of that new guidance on MedAvail in Note 5 in the Consolidated Financial Statements presented elsewhere in this prospectus.

 Critical Accounting Policies